rrocas/BatPU-2-Virtual-Machine/README.md

 ## About the Project

 This project is still in its very early development phase.
-It is a Virtual Machine written in C that simulates
+It is a Virtual Machine written in C that simulates the mattbatwings' "BatPU-2" CPU and many other things like RAM.

 ## Acknowledgements